 SCALE UP: Small Communities Advancing Local Environmental Action

-USDN and ICMA have organized a small communities cohort program called SCALE Up that will provide training for local government participants to build their capacity to advance environmental health, energy affordability, and emergency preparedness priorities in their communities.
+USDN has organized a small communities cohort program called SCALE Up that will provide training for local government participants to build their capacity to advance environmental health, energy affordability, and emergency preparedness priorities in their communities.
 Training will be rooted in understanding the landscape of project funding and financing mechanisms, supporting workforce development, developing enabling policy, and identifying actionable strategies and partnerships to scale local impact.

 This effort is intended to set small local governments up for success to directly and indirectly leverage existing and future funding and financing opportunities.
-We aim to use the key learnings from the cohort to engage, educate, and collaborate with public, private, and community stakeholders.
+We aim to use key learnings from the cohort to engage, educate, and collaborate with public, private, and community stakeholders.

 Target Audience